sbk173/Distributed-Key-Value-Store/README.md

 - Open another terminal window (./run.sh)
 - Open a browser window and use the application on <http://127.0.0.1:5000>
 - App is currently in debugging mode (to be changed later)
+- To run the tests execute (./test.sh) in a terminal window